tailcallhq/tailcallhq.github.io/docs/guides/grpc.md

 With the basics in place, we encourage you to explore further:

 - **Dive Deeper:** Tailcall gateway offers a lot of other features and configurations that you can utilize.
 Dive deeper into our documentation to explore more advanced settings and customization options.
-- **Explore Other Guides:** Our documentation is filled with various guides and tutorials that can help you leverage the full potential of Tailcall in different scenarios.
+- **Explore Other Guides:** Our documentation includes a variety of guides and tutorials that can help you leverage the full potential of Tailcall in different scenarios.
 Whether it's adding security layers, load balancing, or detailed logging, there's a lot more to explore.